roderickvd/semmy/README.md

 License
 -------

+This software by Roderick van Domburg is licensed under the terms of the MIT License.

-This work by Roderick van Domburg is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.
-To view a copy of this license, visit http://creativecommons.org/licenses/by-nc/4.0/.
+Beautiful graphs are powered by Highcharts, which is licensed under a Creative Commons Attribution-NonCommercial 3.0 License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-nc/3.0/.